dgraph-io/dgraph/wiki/content/deploy/index.md

 ## TLS configuration

 {{% notice "note" %}}
-This section refers to the `dgraph cert` command which will be part of a future release.
-For TLS configuration for the current release, see the previous [TLS configuration documentation](https://docs.dgraph.io/v1.0.7/deploy/#tls-configuration).
+This section refers to the `dgraph cert` command which was introduced in v1.0.9.
+For previous releases, see the previous [TLS configuration documentation](https://docs.dgraph.io/v1.0.7/deploy/#tls-configuration).
 {{% /notice %}}